Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Learning a Distance Function

 \paragraph{Multiscale Network} Scale is important for a reliable similarity assessment, since physical systems often exhibit self-similar behavior that does not significantly change across scales, as indicated by the large number of dimensionless quantities in physics.
 Generally, scaling a data pair should not alter its similarity, and networks can learn such an invariance to scale most effectively by processing data at different scales.
-One example where this is crucial is the energy cascade in turbulence \citep{pope2000_Turbulent}, which is also analyzed in our case study below.
-For learned image metrics, this invariance is also useful (but less crucial), and often introduced with large strides and kernels in the convolutions, e.g.~via a feature extractor based on AlexNet \citep{zhang2018_Unreasonable}.
+One example where this is crucial is the energy cascade in turbulence \cite{pope2000_Turbulent}, which is also analyzed in our case study below.
+For learned image metrics, this invariance is also useful (but less crucial), and often introduced with large strides and kernels in the convolutions, e.g.~via a feature extractor based on AlexNet \cite{zhang2018_Unreasonable}.
 In fact, our experiments with similar architectures showed, that models with large strides and kernels generally perform better than models that modify the scale over the course of the network to a lesser extent.
 However, we propose to directly encode this scale structure in a multiscale architecture for a more accurate similarity assessment, and a network with a smaller resource footprint.

 Fig.~\ref{fig: multiscale network} shows the proposed fully convolutional network: Four scale blocks individually process the input on increasingly smaller scales, where each block follows the same layer structure, but deeper blocks effectively cover a significantly larger volume due to the reduced input resolutions.
-Furthermore, deeper architectures can model complex functions more easily, so we additionally include resolution connections from each scale block to the next resolution level via concatenation.
+Deeper architectures can model complex functions more easily, so we additionally include resolution connections from each scale block to the next resolution level via concatenation.
 Effectively, the network learns a mixture of connected deep features and similar representations across scales as a result.